Nithur-M/work-from-anywhere/developer-jobs.md

             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
                 <div class="section page-centered" data-qa="job-description"><div>We are always looking for passionate and talented software developers to join our geographically-distributed engineering team.
-If you do not think your profile can fit any of the other targeted job openings on our web site, as we are eager to learn more about you, just apply to this one and we will definitely look into your application.</div></div><div class="section page-centered"><div><h3>Key Responsibilities</h3><ul class="posting-requirements plain-list"><ul><li>Discussing 	technology with clients and represent Collabora at conferences and  trade shows to demonstrate and promote our leadership in the open  source arena</li><li>Analysing client problems and designing solutions leveraging open source  technologies and Collabora's technical expertise</li><li>Defining and scoping client projects in collaboration with the delivery team</li><li>Contributing publicly to open source projects to ensure Collabora's continuing technical leadership</li><li>Gain working knowledge of customers’ products, applications, technical and business strengths and target markets</li><li>Understanding 	client needs and reconciling time constraints, available technologies and resources, and open source best practices</li></ul></ul></div></div><div class="section page-centered"><div><h3>Desired Skills</h3><ul class="posting-requirements plain-list"><ul><li>Track record of experience in software development is essential</li><li>Knowledge 	of open source development methodologies and good standing in the open source community</li><li>Good English language skills (both verbal and written) </li><li>Ability to work and communicate in an online distributed environment</li><li>Existing familiarity with one or more of Collabora's market verticals is preferable</li><li>BS/BA or experience in the role of Engineer </li><li>Demonstrable contributions to components in open source projects</li><li>Preferable experience with direct development on one (or more) of WebKit, 	Blink, GStreamer, FFMPEG, libav, X11, wayland/weston, Jenkins, OBS, lava, Linux kernel/device drivers, distribution integration, porting</li><li>Self learning skills to get sufficient knowledge of Collabora's services, business model, project delivery life cycle and other related technical domains</li></ul></ul></div></div><!--[2022-11-28] [GOLD-2535] Remove payTransparencyV1 when feature flag is fully removed--><div class="section page-centered" data-qa="closing-description"><div><span style="font-size: 12pt">Collabora is a software consultancy specializing in bringing companies and the Open Source community together.
+If you do not think your profile can fit any of the other targeted job openings on our web site, as we are eager to learn more about you, just apply to this one and we will definitely look into your application.</div></div><div class="section page-centered"><div><h3>Key Responsibilities</h3><ul class="posting-requirements plain-list"><ul><li>Discussing 	technology with clients and represent Collabora at conferences and  trade shows to demonstrate and promote our leadership in the open  source arena</li><li>Analysing client problems and designing solutions leveraging open source  technologies and Collabora's technical expertise</li><li>Defining and scoping client projects in collaboration with the delivery team</li><li>Contributing publicly to open source projects to ensure Collabora's continuing technical leadership</li><li>Gain working knowledge of customers’ products, applications, technical and business strengths and target markets</li><li>Understanding 	client needs and reconciling time constraints, available technologies and resources, and open source best practices</li></ul></ul></div></div><div class="section page-centered"><div><h3>Desired Skills</h3><ul class="posting-requirements plain-list"><ul><li>Track record of experience in software development is essential</li><li>Knowledge 	of open source development methodologies and good standing in the open source community</li><li>Good English language skills (both verbal and written) </li><li>Ability to work and communicate in an online distributed environment</li><li>Existing familiarity with one or more of Collabora's market verticals is preferable</li><li>BS/BA or experience in the role of Engineer </li><li>Demonstrable contributions to components in open source projects</li><li>Preferable experience with direct development on one (or more) of WebKit, 	Blink, GStreamer, FFMPEG, libav, X11, wayland/weston, Jenkins, OBS, lava, Linux kernel/device drivers, distribution integration, porting</li><li>Self learning skills to get sufficient knowledge of Collabora's services, business model, project delivery life cycle and other related technical domains</li></ul></ul></div></div><div class="section page-centered" data-qa="closing-description"><div><span style="font-size: 12pt">Collabora is a software consultancy specializing in bringing companies and the Open Source community together.
 We combine years of Open Source software leadership with an understanding of the challenges that businesses, non-profits, and governments face.
 Collabora brings deep technical expertise in system integration &amp; architecture, graphics, multimedia, web engines and communications to a number of market verticals, including mobile, IVI / automotive, set top box / smart TV, and a range of other specialized embedded applications.</span></div><div><br></div><div><span style="font-size: 12pt">Collabora has the unique business model of enabling enterprises to leverage Open Source software in their solutions.
 Having worked with notable industry leading companies in the automotive, aerospace and handset mobile verticals amongst many others, Collabora has established a broad customer portfolio.</span></div><div><br></div><div>#LI-Remote</div></div><div class="section page-centered last-section-apply" data-qa="btn-apply-bottom"><a class="postings-btn template-btn-submit hex-color" data-qa="show-page-apply" href="https://jobs.lever.co/collabora/f38d3f97-a52b-4963-8917-ad8016b43c23/apply">Apply for this job</a></div>
                 </details>
                 </td>
             </tr>,<tr>